prakashbalaji/json-affermare/README.md

                 Then I verify that book has a "author"
                   | id      | name          |
                   | 1000    | Kent Beck     |

+The below json assertion has been removed as the step definition was too generic and interfering with other step definitions.

 One to many association